PaperMC/velocitypowered.com/docs/users/server-compatibility.md

 ### Fabric

-Velocity works with Fabric out of the box, but you should add support for player info forwarding using a mod like [FabricProxy](https://www.curseforge.com/minecraft/mc-mods/fabricproxy) (which supports Velocity modern forwarding and the insecure legacy BungeeCord forwarding).
+Velocity works with Fabric out of the box, but you should add support for player info forwarding using a mod like [FabricProxy-Lite](https://modrinth.com/mod/fabricproxy-lite) (which supports Velocity modern forwarding).

-In addition, if you intend to run mods that add new content on top of vanilla, you should install [CrossStitch](https://www.curseforge.com/minecraft/mc-mods/crossstitch), which improves support for certain Minecraft features that are extended by mods, such as custom argument types.
+In addition, if you intend to run mods that add new content on top of vanilla, you should install [CrossStitch](https://modrinth.com/mod/crossstitch), which improves support for certain Minecraft features that are extended by mods, such as custom argument types.
 This mod is officially maintained by the Velocity project.

 ### Minecraft Forge (1.13 and above)